lts-linux/lts-linux.github.io/content/blog/libapt/index.md

 Unfortunately, the available _apt_ tools are not built for my use case.
 I want to track in detail what changes over time and I want to do this for _apt_ repositories not configured on my host machine.
-_Libapt_ shall build the base of a small toolset supporting building of embedded Linux root filesystems form _apt_ repositories.
+_Libapt_ shall build the base of a small tool set supporting building of embedded Linux root file systems form _apt_ repositories.